 The Tatt-C dataset provides a basis for objectively measuring and comparing tattoo recognition capabilities, with partitions focused on but not limited to the following use cases:

 At a high level, participants of the challenge would obtain the dataset, run their algorithms against the specified partitions, and send their results back to NIST.
-The Tatt-C participation window will open Fall 2014.
-Instructions for obtaining the dataset will be posted at that point in time.

 For more information, please contact tattoo AT nist DOT gov.